When Can We Ignore Measurement Error in the Running Variable?: Setup and main results

 Our preferred approach weakens the polynomial assumptions on $g(x)$ and $ p(x) $ by instead assuming that $g\in\mathcal{F}_{RD}(M_{y})$, and $p\in \mathcal{F}_{RD}(M_{t})$.
-While under this assumption, we may lose point identification if the support of $X$ is irregular (see \Cref{remark:discreteness}), we can use the bias-aware inference approach for constructing \acp{CI} that are asymptotically valid whether $\tau_{F}$ is point identified, identified, or unidentified, and whether the support of $X$ is regular or irregular.\footnote{The parameter $\tau_{F}$ is unidentified if the instrument $\1{X\geq 0}$ is irrelevant in the sense that $P(T(1)>T(0)\mid X=0)=0$.
-Since the expression for $\tau_{F}$ in \Cref{theorem:fuzzy-designs} not well-defined in this case, one can define $\tau_{F}$ in an arbitrary way.} In particular, following \citet{NoRo21}, we can test the hypothesis $H_{0}\colon\tau_{F}=\tau_{F, 0}$ by checking whether $0$ is in the bias-aware confidence interval based on $\hat{\tau}_{h,1}^{Y-\tau_{F, 0}T}$, and noting that the smoothness assumptions on $g$ and $p$ imply $ E[Y-\tau_{F, 0}T\mid X=x]\in\mathcal{F}_{RD}(M_{y}+\abs{\tau_{F, 0}}M_{t})$.
-The confidence set for $\tau_{F}$ is constructed by collecting all values of $\tau_{F, 0}$ that are not rejected, similar to the construction of \citet{AnRu49} confidence set in standard linear instrumental variables model.\footnote{See \citet{NoRo21} for a detailed discussion of implementation issues, including the choice of constants $M_{t}$ and $M_{y}$.
-We implement this method in our empirical application in \Cref{sec:empir-appl-making}.}
+While this assumption only delivers set identification if the support of $X$ is irregular (see \Cref{remark:discreteness}), we can use the bias-aware inference approach for constructing \acp{CI} that are asymptotically valid whether $\tau_{F}$ is point identified, set identified, or unidentified.\footnote{The parameter $\tau_{F}$ is unidentified if the instrument $\1{X\geq 0}$ is irrelevant in the sense that $P(T(1)>T(0)\mid X=0)=0$.
+Since the expression for $\tau_{F}$ in \Cref{theorem:fuzzy-designs} not well-defined in this case, one can define $\tau_{F}$ in an arbitrary way.} In particular, following \textcite{NoRo21}, we can test the hypothesis $H_{0}\colon\tau_{F}=\tau_{F, 0}$ by checking whether $0$ is in the bias-aware confidence interval based on $\hat{\tau}_{h,1}^{Y-\tau_{F, 0}T}$, and noting that the smoothness assumptions on $g$ and $p$ imply $ E[Y-\tau_{F, 0}T\mid X=x]\in\mathcal{F}_{RD}(M_{y}+\abs{\tau_{F, 0}}M_{t})$.
+The confidence set for $\tau_{F}$ is constructed by collecting all values of $\tau_{F, 0}$ that are not rejected, similar to the construction of \textcite{AnRu49} confidence set in standard linear instrumental variables model.\footnote{ We implement this method in our empirical application in \Cref{sec:empir-appl-making}, where we also discuss the choice of the smoothness constants $M_{t}$ and $M_{y}$.
+See \textcite{NoRo21} for a detailed discussion of implementation issues.}